VHellendoorn/ICLR20-Great/README.md

 - Tentatively, at most 10 sub-tokens are included per token.
 - Using the same, referenced [dataset](https://github.com/google-research-datasets/great) which includes Python functions and a wide range of edge types.
 - Where possible, all models are run on a single *NVidia RTX Titan GPU* with 24GB of memory.
 If not the case, this should be noted; the memory size strongly dictates the batch size, which can make a large difference in ultimate performance.

+<sup>1</sup>: Note that this is substantially larger than the threshold in the paper (250 tokens); this increase is to support generalization to real bugs, which tend to occur in longer functions, and makes little difference in training time on this dataset (average functions span just ~100 tokens).

 The following results and variables should be reported for each run: